26 Jul 2019

 Do your existing team feel they’re valued, through your development, package, and perks offered?
 Are they feeling disconnected by the new wave of candidates joining?

 So much to consider and in total honesty, no 100% water-tight solution to cover every base.
 The concerns and driving factors, vary from person to person.

 With churn rates high (see our blog post on this), renew and refresh your process:

 To some, an obvious notion.
 To others, totally alien.
 Today’s candidates are picky about who they work for, especially with current high employment rates.
 If you can’t think of USPs as to why your company is great to join, that a whole different story.
 Your business is great, joining you, will give the candidate an opportunity to progress, grow, earn big, be a part of something amazing.
 What is your story?
 Tell them your story and inspire them and in turn, yourself.

 2) Don’t go straight to market

-So often, hirers thrash out a job spec that’s ill considered, is vague or worse; over-engineered.
-Why waste your time attracting candidate’s whose skills aren’t a match to your requirements?
-In short; nail your requirements and do not bother beginning searches until then, or risk making bad hires and wasting your time and gaining a reputation as a time waster for future prospects in your market.
+So often, hirers thrash out a job spec that’s ill-considered, is vague, or worse; over-engineered.
+Why waste your time attracting candidates whose skills aren’t matched your requirements?
+In short; nail your requirements and do not bother beginning searches until then, or risk making bad hires and wasting your time and gaining a reputation as a time-waster for future prospects in your market.

 3) Keep up with the Jones’, don’t reinvent the wheel though